 This is essentially a Goldilocks exercise: enough of a challenge but not too much.
 Many runners say, “I’ll just let it happen.”
 And while that may work for some, it is unlikely they will achieve their optimal time.
 Goal setting is powerful stuff!
 Done right, it leads to a sense of personal satisfaction, which bleeds over into other areas of life.
 Done wrong, it can leave us essentially walking on the treadmill when we intended to run or setting the level so high that we are forced to reduce the speed and feel deflated.
 Neither is a good result.

 Returning from injury involves a host of issues including the type and extent of injury, the amount of time off, and our age.
 If we needed to take six months off, we clearly cannot expect to bounce back in a month.
 Trying to do so often leads to re-injury and a repeating cycle.
 A goal can also speed up recovery.
-When I was 64 I had a prostatectomy.
+In 2014, I had a prostatectomy.
 As I was going under, my last thought was I was going to run the 5-mile Race Against Cancer seven weeks later.
 My surgeon was a runner and understood my mindset.
 He cleared me to run after four weeks and I ran that race in a credible time and had a strong season of racing.

 There is plenty of gray area in this topic of goal setting.
 But it should be done thoughtfully and for running, reviewed throughout the year.
 Things do happen and we’re foolish if we don’t acknowledge that.
 But setting the bar too low can lead to a so-so racing experience, which can then lead to a further decline in speed.
-Too high and we don’t enjoy the racing when we’re always falling short.
+Too high and we don’t enjoy the racing — we’re always falling short.
 As with all things balance.
 Goldilocks!